burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 4. Operator overloading in a class.
 You can define new/delete within a class.

     > It's good practice to make new/delete `static`.
-However, the operator will be implicitly static even if static is not explicitly specified.
+However, the operator will be implicitly static, even if static is not explicitly specified.

 ## Pseudo Destructor